terraform-coop/terraform-provider-foreman/docs/resources/foreman_host.md

 The following attributes are exported:

 - `bmc_success` - REMOVED - Power action is no longer taken retrospectively if prior execution fails.
-- `build` - Whether or not this host's build flag will be enabled in Foreman.If false (default), create host only and do not change power states.
+- `build` - Whether or not this host's build flag will be enabled in Foreman.
+If false (default), create host only and do not change power states.
 - `comment` - Add additional information about this host.Note: Changes to this attribute will trigger a host rebuild.
 - `compute_attributes` - Hypervisor specific VM options.
 Must be a JSON string, as every compute provider has different attributes schema
 - `compute_profile_id` -
 - `compute_resource_id` -
 - `domain_id` - ID of the domain to assign to the host.
 - `domain_name` - The domain name of the host.
 - `enable_bmc` - Enables PMI/BMC/LOM functionality on physical hosts.
-If this is set to true while build and managed arguments are also true, will force a host to poweroff, set next boot to PXE, and power on.
+If this is set to true will force a host to poweroff, set next boot to PXE, and power on.
 Defaults to `false`.
 - `environment_id` - ID of the environment to assign to the host.
 - `hostgroup_id` - ID of the hostgroup to assign to the host.
 - `image_id` - ID of an image to be used as base for this host when cloning